 — Viral Buzz News (@VIralBuzzNewss) January 7, 2016

-Darabont filed his lawsuit against AMC in December of 2013, citing breach in a contract and cheating him out of millions in profit sharing.
-In order to give you an idea how much money AMC swiped from Frank, the primetime drama fetches an average of 17 million viewers each week.
+Darabont filed his lawsuit against AMC in December of 2013, citing breach of a contract and cheating him out of millions in profit sharing.
+To give you an idea how much money AMC swiped from Frank, the primetime drama fetches an average of 17 million viewers each week.
 Frank claims that in a conversation he had with the AMC executives, they were not concerned with the success of the show.
 They wanted to reduce the show’s budget from $3.4 million per episode for production to $3 million.
-Darabont noted that it may not seem like much of a change for most people; however, the show used every dollar in the budget.
+Darabont noted that it might not seem like much of a change for most people; however, the show used every dollar in the budget.

 Frank Darabont explained he approached the executives about the budget cuts and asked if they could find the money to keep The Walking Dead budget intact.
-Frank was told, in no uncertain terms, that he was to reduce his staffing and production costs in accordance with the new budget.
+Frank was told, in no uncertain terms, that he was to reduce his staffing and production costs by the new budget.
 He recalled AMC executives told him about the budget change in a cold, matter-of-fact- tone.

 Frank told The Hollywood Reporter that the executives could have shown the cast and crew the respect they deserved, shown up on the Georgia-based set, and stayed a few hours to experience what it was like to put the series together in 110-degree weather.

 “When they did rarely show up on the set, they would drive in from the airport in their air conditioned car, race into the air conditioned tent we had there so the actors could have a break and not pass out from the heat, poke their heads out on occasion, and half an hour later jump back in their car and fly back to their air conditioned office in New York.”

 AMC released a statement about Frank Darabont’s lawsuit and hoped to squash any rumors that they mistreated their employees.